 Away from the major traffic routes and with practically no metres in altitude, the 100 castles route strives towards Bocholt's city centre, which is well worth seeing.
-"Urban flair and relaxed serenity await you on a walk through the city.
+"Urban flair and relaxed serenity await you as you stroll through the city.

-The Anholt moated castle near Isselburg would be worth a trip on its own.
-The large castle is idyllically framed by moats and castle grounds.
+The Water Castle Anholt near Isselburg alone would be worth a trip.
+The large castle is idyllically framed by moats and castle park.
 It would not be surprising if a knight came through the castle gate the next moment.
 Today, the castle houses a hotel and several restaurants.
 The history of the castle and its inhabitants is told in the museum in the inner courtyard, which is well worth seeing.

-The cycle route runs within sight of the Dutch border past Rhede Castle to Borken.
+The cycle route runs within sight of the Dutch border past Schloss Rhede to Borken.
 Gemen Castle is certainly one of the most unusual buildings in Münsterland.
 The castle, whose oldest section dates back to 1280, looks back on an eventful past.
-You should not miss a tour of the grounds.
+You should plan a tour of the grounds as part of your tour.

-Under the wide skies of the western Münsterland, the west course takes you through beautiful villages and past charming buildings such as Ramsdorf Castle and Velen Castle to Ahaus.
+Under the wide skies of the western Münsterland, the West Course takes you through beautiful villages and past charming buildings such as Burg Ramsdorf and Schloss Velen to Ahaus.
 The town's castle nestles right next to the town centre.
-Mighty walls and deep moats make it impregnable only at first glance.
+Huge walls and deep moats make it impregnable only at first glance.
 Take some time.

 On your way south, the 100 Castles Route takes you to some of the region's most beautiful secrets.
 It starts with the Burgmannshöfe in Heek.
 On the banks of the Dinkel, the "Keppelborg", the "Hohe Haus" and the "Lange Haus" of the former Burgmannshöfe still stand today.
 Gently embedded in their surroundings, the Burgmannshöfe are a small journey back in time.
 Only a few kilometres away, Asbeck Abbey from the 12th century surprises with its magnificent cloister.
 The monastery blends harmoniously into the very beautiful district of Legden Asbeck.
 Past Loburg Castle, the 100 Castles Route meets the district town of Coesfeld.
 Perfect for a rest in the shade of the market square.